sergey-banduryn/bsa24-l8-db-and-sql/README.md

     users {
         id integer PK "not null"
         avatar integer FK "null"
+        username character_varying "not null"
+        first_name character_varying "null"
+        last_name character_varying "null"
         email character_varying "not null"
         password character_varying "not null"
-        username character_varying "not null"
         created_at timestamp_with_time_zone "not null"
-        first_name character_varying "null"
-        last_name character_varying "null"
         updated_at timestamp_with_time_zone "null"
     }

     users_favorite_movies {
         id integer PK "not null"
+        user_id integer FK "not null"
         movie_id integer FK "not null"
-        user_id integer FK "not null"
-        movie_id integer "not null"
-        user_id integer "not null"
         created_at timestamp_with_time_zone "not null"
         updated_at timestamp_with_time_zone "null"
     }